Bardenas Reales

-The Bardenas Reales (sometimes referred as Bárdenas Reales in Spanish; in Basque: Errege Bardeak) is a semi-desert natural region, or badlands, of some 42000 ha in southeast Navarre (Spain).
+The Bardenas Reales (in Basque: Errege Bardea) is a semi-desert natural region, or badlands, of some 42000 ha in southeast Navarre (Spain).
 The soils are made up of clay, chalk, and sandstone and have been eroded by water and wind creating surprising shapes, canyons, plateaus, tabular structures, and isolated hills, called cabezos.
 Bardenas Reales lacks urban areas, vegetation is scarce and the many streams that cross the territory have a markedly seasonal flow, staying dry most of the year.